fusioncharts/dev_centre_docs/getting-started/react/install-using-react.md

 ### Themes

-Themes shipped with FusionCharts Suite XT allows you to create centralized theme files (similar to CSS files), and apply those themes to any number of charts.
+Themes shipped with FusionCharts Suite XT allows you to create centralized theme files, and apply those themes to any number of charts.

 In a theme file, you can centrally customize the following aspects of a chart, gauge, or map: